 These Narrow pantry containers are a great choice for both pantry and bathroom areas.
 The molded handle makes the bins easy to grab and unlike a handle, there’s nothing to snap off or get in the way.

-These small bins are the perfect size for so many different things… from batteries to Lego minifies, keys and accessories too!
+These ” target=”_blank”>small bins are the perfect size for so many different things… from batteries to Lego minifies, keys and accessories too!

 I really love this style of open top, handled bins.
 They’re really adaptable and can be used in many different areas of the home.

-I have them in my bathroom, laundry room and craft room!
+I have a version of these in my bathroom, laundry room and craft room!